SINTEF/AutoActive-ActivityPresenter/Paper/paper.md

 the underlying processes, multiple sensors are often needed in combination with videos.
 Software for combining, synchronizing, organising and processing sensor data from multiple sensors and videos is therefore essential.
-Even though multiple open-source solutions like Pyomeca [@Martinez2020] and ALPS [@Musmann2020], existing open-sorce software solutions are limited.
+Even though multiple open-source solutions like Pyomeca [@Martinez2020] and ALPS [@Musmann2020] exist, existing open-sorce software solutions are limited.
 None provide the possibility to combine sensor data and videos, few provide tools for synchronising sensors, and none provide tools for synchronising sensors with videos.
 Furthermore, many solutions rely on cloud storage, which is often unacceptable in biomedical research.
 There also exists solutions which are not limited in